GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 reviewers.enableUI
 :	Enable the UI.
 When set to false, the 'Reviewers' menu is not displayed
 	on the project screen.
 Defaults to true, or false when `enableREST` is false.

+reviewers.comment
+:   Post a comment to each change upon automatically adding reviewers that shows
+    the rules that caused invitations, and who was invitied based on which rule

 Per project configuration of the @PLUGIN@ plugin is done in the `reviewers.config` file of the project.
 Missing values are inherited